 The next opportunity for the Russian meteorologists to operate a civilian Synthetic Aperture Radar might not come until the launch of the Meteor-MP spacecraft tentatively scheduled for 2021.

 On January 15, 2015, Roskosmos announced that the flight testing of the Meteor-M No. 2 satellite had entered a final phase.
 The press-release stressed that the prolonged testing was the result of a long list of checks and the complexity of procedures providing the correct operation of onboard systems and high quality of remote-sensing data.
 The statement went on to say that all calibration and testing efforts provided enough data to conclude that the spacecraft had been ready for operations.
 By that time, Russian meteorological agency, Rosgidromet, joined Roskosmos in processing the satellite's data, the space agency said.

-However payloads onboard the satellite, which were listed in the press-release did not include the Severyanin radar -- another strong indication that the instrument was dead.
+However payloads onboard the satellite, which were listed in the press-release did not include the Severyanin radar -- another strong indication that the instrument was either dead or not onboard.
 Moreover, at least one industry source said that the formal technical assignment for the Meteor-M system was edited to exclude the requirements for providing atmospheric measurements within limits necessary for practical application of such data.
 The list of measured parameters was also reduced, the source said.